 Scuba Dive With The Best In Costa Rica

-Rocket Frog Divers utilizes a purpose built dive boat that has only been in operation since late 2011.
-The dive boat we use is unlike any other in the area.
-It features two 300 HP V8 Yamaha 4 Stroke engines that allow us to visit our dive sites in a fraction of the time that it takes other dive companies.
+Rocket Frog Divers utilizes 5 purpose built dive boats.
+The Pacific Express is unlike any other in the area.
+It features two 250HP V6 Yamaha 4 Stroke engines that allow us to visit our dive sites in a fraction of the time that it takes other dive companies.
 This proves especially worthwhile when you consider that some of the more popular dive sites in the region, the Bat Islands (Isle Murcileago) and the Catalinas Islands are several hour trips with other operators.
-Our boat, "The Pacific Express" can make the voyage to the Catalinas in less than half an hour.
+The Pacific Express can make the voyage to the Catalinas in less than half an hour.

 The busy season in Costa Rica runs from December until March.
 In our area of Guanacaste the weather is absolutely beautiful.
 Low to mid 30s, sun shine every day, and afternoon breezes.
 This time of year it is extremely hard to cross the Gulf to the Bat Islands so our dives are concentrated in the local diving and the Catalinas.
 The water actually tends to be a bit cooler during these months as well.

 Michael is a retired member of the US Army who came to Costa Rica to try diving.
 After diving the area, Mike decided to stay and start a dive business.
 When diving with Mike you will notice the permanent smile that is on his face.
 Mike has learned to dive incredibly well in the past year, becoming a Divemaster in the process.